 Veterinarian, MLA (1886-1888), MLA (1888-1892).

 Born at Caledonia, Ontario, on 2 September 1845, he was educated there and at the Ontario Veterinary College.
 After practising as a veterinary surgeon at Brantford he came to Manitoba in 1881, settling in Carberry where he operated a hotel and livery until selling out in the spring of 1884 but continuing to farm.

-He was elected to the Legislative Assembly for Norfolk in 1886 and re-elected in 1888.
+He was elected to the Legislative Assembly for Norfolk in 1886, re-elected in 1888, but defeated in 1892.
 He later served as provincial veterinarian.
 He left Carberry in 1899 to live in St. James where he farmed, and served as Reeve of Assiniboia for a number of years.
 He was a candidate in the 1908 federal general election but was defeated by W. D. Staples.